Updated on March 10,2026 to add information

 The Marion County Sheriff’s Department responded to a harassment complaint after an individual reportedly went onto another person’s property, made unwanted contact, and caused alarm.

 On March 5 at approximately 1:06 p.m., the Marion County Sheriff’s Department responded to a harassment complaint in the 1000 block of Story Drive in Knoxville.
-Deputies reported that a 76-year-old Knoxville resident went onto the property of the victim and made personal contact, causing the victim alarm.
+Deputies reported that Emma Bates, 76-year-old Knoxville resident went onto the property of the victim and made personal contact, causing the victim alarm.

 Editors Note: All information was obtained from court documents related to the ongoing investigation.